 1. Salicylic Acid

 Salicylic acid has anti-inflammatory properties.
 It is a peeling agent and works as an exfoliator by removing the top layer of your skin (1).
 It can be used to treat pustular acne.
-Side effects of salicylic acid include skin irritation, burning sensations, body aches and difficulty in breathing.
+Side effects of salicylic acid include skin irritation, burning sensations, body aches and difficulty in breathing when used in high doses.

 2. Calamine Lotion